gevaertlab/GBM360/readme.md

 <img src="pictures/screenshot_run.png" width = "70%" height = "70%">

 Use an example slide by clicking the button `use an example slide` or uploading a new slide by using the file uploader.
 The slide needs to be in *tiff* or *svs* format.
-Ideally the image should be scanned at a 20X magnification with a pixel resolution of 0.5um / pixel.
+Ideally, the image should be scanned at a 20X magnification with a pixel resolution of 0.5um / pixel.

-The default mode is the "Test mode".
+The default mode is the "Test" mode.
 With the test mode, predictions will only be made on a limited portion of image (1,000 patches).
 This is designed for demonstration and software testing.
 We on working on getting a GPU support for running the software using the web server.
 With the GPU support, a whole-slide image can be predicted within minutes.

 <img src="pictures/screenshot_option.png" width = "70%" height = "70%">

-Click the `Get cell type visulization` button will generate the cell-type predictions and spatial visulization:
+Click the `Get cell type visualization button will generate the cell-type predictions and spatial visualization:

 <img src="pictures/screenshot_cell_type_vis.png" width = "70%" height = "70%">

-Based on the spatial cell-type prediction, the software makes several statitical analysis that quantify cell-type compositions and spatial cellular organization:
+Based on the spatial cell-type prediction, the software makes several statistical analysis that quantifies cell-type compositions and spatial cellular organization:

 (1) cell fractions